 You need to check the top and bottom of the door, examine the space between the door flaps, and check the sealing for any cracks.

 - The top and bottom of the door are the usual places where carpenters leave spaces for smoothness.
 You need to make sure it tightly packs when the door is closed.
 Use carpets for the bottom and extra wood for the top.

-- If you got a single door, then great, but if you have two door flaps that close on each other, check if they are tightly closing.
-If not, then stick rubbers on corners so that they seal properly.
+- If you have a single door, then great, but if you have two door flaps that close on each other, check if they are tightly closing.
+If not, then stick rubbers on the corners so that they seal properly.

 - Look for cracks in the wall and fix them with some hardened material to enhance the overall experience.